 given at a medical conference (ECTRIMS) in September 2016, of 39 enrolled people, they have not found serious adverse events, with the most common side effect being headache.
 This trial is ongoing

-• A small, open-label, phase I clinical trial
+• A small, open-label, phase 1 clinical trial

 at Cleveland Clinic tested the ability of an individual’s own mesenchymal stem cells to both inhibit immune mechanisms and to augment intrinsic tissue repair processes in people with relapsing forms of MS. They were given intravenously (infused into the vein).
 This study was led by Dr. Jeffrey A. Cohen and supported by the Congressionally Directed Medical Research Programs.
 The National MS Society provided support for a pilot study related to this trial to compare stem cells from people with MS and controls without MS, looking at how the cells survive and function, to enhance understanding from this stem cell trial.
 This trial, which was designed to evaluate safety and not designed to determine benefits, was completed and preliminary results were published

-in April 2017, suggesting that this approach was safe and warrants a phase 2 trial, which is now in planning stages.
-THIS PLANNED TRIAL IS NOT YET RECRUITING ADDITIONAL PARTICIPANTS.
+in April 2017, suggesting that this approach was safe and warrants longer, larger trials.

 Larger, longer-term, controlled studies are needed to determine the safety and effectiveness of using stem cells to treat MS. When the results of these and subsequent clinical trials are available, it should be possible to determine what the optimal cells, delivery methods, safety and actual effectiveness of these current experimental therapies might be for different people with MS.